Nerimity/PixieDust/README.md

 You'll need to edit the code to edit how PixieDust works, however here's how it's configured by default:
 - Max size: 1920x1080
-- Max gif size: 1820x720
-- 90% image quality
+- 50% image quality
-- Compressed
+- Outputs .webp files

 Due to the project's use of `discord/lilliput` for the actual image processing, this project only supports OSX/Linux.